byrokrat/giroapp/UPDATING.md

 * Supports importing files from multiple files and directories.
 * Better exception handling with error codes.
 * All paths are now specified using `giroapp.ini` directives.
 See `giroapp.ini.dist`.
-  You will need to path your local copy with the new settings.
+  You will need to patch your local copy with the new settings.
 * Some default directory names have changed, specificaly the `var` directory is no longer used.
 * Replaced `GIROAPP_PATH` environment variable with `GIROAPP_INI` pointing to the